TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    .. note::

-      There is no method to obtain the POSIX timestamp directly from a naive :class:`.datetime` instance representing UTC time.
+      There is no method to obtain the POSIX timestamp directly kutoka a naive :class:`.datetime` instance representing UTC time.
 If your application uses this convention and your system timezone is not set to UTC, you can obtain the POSIX timestamp by supplying